How to Create a Good Camera Setup for Recording Public Speaking Videos

 Proper Microphone Placement and Gain Staging

-Place microphones close enough to your mouth to capture a strong signal without being visible in frame.
-For lavaliers clip them central on the chest, for USB mics position them slightly off axis to reduce the boom sound you get on harsh letters like ‘p’ or ‘b’.
-Set gain so your loudest speech peaks around 60 to 75 percent of the recording meter.
-If it is too high you will hear the slightest pop in your words, and too low and you will bring up any background noise.
+Place the mic close enough to capture a strong signal without it showing in frame.
+Clip a lavalier centrally on the chest, and position a USB mic slightly off axis to soften the popping you get on hard letters like p and b.
+Set your gain so your loudest speech peaks at around 60% to 75% on the meter: too high and you will hear every pop, too low and you will amplify the room noise when you boost it later.

 The Camera and Audio Setup I Use

-Logitech Brio 4K Webcam - great quality for recording videos from my laptop.
-It is a USB plug in so make sure you have enough USB ports to be able to use it, if not a docking station would be a good idea.
+• Logitech Brio 4K webcam.
+Excellent quality for recording from my laptop.
+It is a USB plug in, so make sure you have a spare port, or a docking station.

-Maono USB Boom Arm Microphone - a mic attached to my desk which is useful for when I want to move my microphone during a recording.
-It allows flexibility while saves space by being attached to my desk with a boom arm.
+• Maono USB boom arm microphone.
+Mounted to my desk for when I want to move the mic mid recording.
+It gives flexibility and saves space by clamping to the desk on a boom arm.

-Qhot Wireless Lavalier Microphone - ideal for recording videos for Instagram and YouTube Shorts direct to my phone.
-It enhances the audio quality of these videos, while being easy to use with the clip on functionality.
+• Qhot wireless lavalier microphone.
+Ideal for recording Instagram and YouTube Shorts straight to my phone.
+It lifts the audio quality noticeably and the clip on design makes it effortless.

 How to Prepare Your Recording Environment and Workflow

 Preparation prevents poor recordings.
-Build a pre recording checklist that includes charging devices, clearing notifications, setting camera and audio levels, checking the background, and doing a short test recording.
-Store consistent presets on your camera or lighting console if available, so you replicate the same look every session.
+Build a pre recording checklist: charge your devices, clear notifications, set your camera and audio levels, check the background, and run a short test.
+If your camera or lights save presets, store them so you recreate the same look every session.

 Test Everything Before You Record

-A 10 to 20 second test clip reveals issues you might miss in a live session.
-Listen back with headphones, check exposure and focus, and watch for stray reflections or sound intrusions.
-Adjust microphone placement, exposure, or framing as needed.
-Testing saves time in editing and prevents wasted content.
+A 10 to 20 second test clip catches problems you would otherwise only find in the edit.
+Listen back on headphones, check your exposure and focus, and watch for stray reflections or background noise.
+Adjusting mic placement, exposure or framing now saves you hours later and stops you wasting a great take on a fixable fault.

 Manage Comfort and Performance for Longer Takes

-Recording public speaking videos can be physically demanding.
-Arrange your chair and desk for good posture, hydrate, and have notes formatted for quick glances.
-If you stand, ensure you have comfortable shoes and a stable surface to place prompts.
-Small comfort adjustments improve vocal stamina and maintain consistent energy across takes.
+Recording to camera for any length of time is more tiring than it looks.
+Set up your chair and desk for good posture, keep water to hand, and format any notes for quick glances.
+If you stand, wear comfortable shoes and have a stable surface for prompts.
+These small comfort adjustments protect your vocal stamina and keep your energy consistent across takes.

 How to Edit and Deliver Your Final Video for Maximum Impact

-Add lower thirds, captions, and chapter markers to improve accessibility and retention.
-For marketing videos, include a clear call to action early and again at the end.
-Deliver platform specific versions, crop for vertical and horizontal formats and export at the correct bitrates to preserve quality while keeping file sizes manageable.
+Add captions, lower thirds and chapter markers to lift accessibility and retention.
+For marketing videos, place a clear call to action early as well as at the end.
+Then export platform specific versions, cropping for vertical and horizontal and using the right bitrate to keep quality high without bloated file sizes.

 TL;DR: How to Create a Good Camera Setup for Recording Public Speaking Videos

-Choose reliable camera equipment that suits your recording environment
+• Choose reliable camera equipment that suits how and where you record.

-Frame yourself at eye level with a clean, intentional background
+• Frame at eye level, mid chest to head, with a clean, intentional background.

-Use natural light or LED panels for consistent, flattering lighting
+• Light your face with natural light or LED panels for a consistent, flattering look.

 More From Liam Sandford